Importing and Exporting Objects in Informatica

 Difference between normal load and Bulk load

-The session which is configured for normal load allows you to pass the data into the target viva “databse Log” (redolog)
+The session which is configured for normal load allows you to pass the data into the target viva "database Log" (redolog)

-Since the records are enter into the database log, the integration service can perform rollback on transaction errors.
+Since the records are entered into the database log, the integration service can perform a rollback on transaction errors.

-As the result the integration service can perform session recovery.
+As a result, the integration service can perform session recovery.

 Desired to gain proficiency on Informatica?
 Explore the blog post on Informatica training to become a pro in Informatica.

-Since the integration service bypass the database log it can’t perform rollback on transaction error.
+Since the integration service bypass the database log, it can't perform a rollback on transaction error.